INGCOPH-IT01/ingcoph-schedule-back/docs/AVAILABLE_SLOTS_CART_BOOKING_CHECK.md

 This ensures:
 1. ✅ Cart items without bookings → NOT returned
-2. ✅ Cart items with bookings → Returned
+2. ✅ Cart items with active bookings → Returned
+3. ✅ Cart items with cancelled/rejected bookings → NOT returned (slot becomes available)
-3. ✅ Only relevant to availability when bookings exist
+4. ✅ Only relevant to availability when active bookings exist

 ## API Response Behavior